 Subscription: $299/month for its Building Plan.
 If you opt for annual billing, you get 33& off the monthly plan, or $199/month.

-- Leadpages: This powerful landing page building software offers templates and tools to optimise leads and sales for business.
+3. Leadpages: This powerful landing page-building software offers templates and tools to optimise leads and sales for businesses.
 Its 160+ free landing page templates can be sorted based on conversion rates.
 These templates can be filtered by industry.

-It’s easy interface also features a drag-and-drop customisation, making it simple to use even by people without any tech skills.
-It also features A/B testing and built-in payments and the option to create lead capture pop-ups.
+Its easy interface also features drag-and-drop customisation, making it simple to use even by people without any tech skills.
+It also features A/B testing built-in payments and the option to create lead capture pop-ups.
 This can help you collect leads from virtually anywhere on your site.